 3. Each peer review committee's independent recommendation shall be approved by a simple majority of the membership of that committee and shall be based solely on information and documentation in the WPAF.
 A meeting(s) of the department peer review committee which includes confidential, careful, thorough deliberations leading to a vote is the required process for arriving at a recommendation.

 4. Department chairs may decide to submit an independent recommendation or to participate as a member of the department peer review committee.
-The department chair shall make known her/his decision, in writing to the probationary and tenured faculty in the department, after consultation with the probationary and tenured faculty of the department and prior to the date beginning the campus promotion process.
+The department chair shall make known their decision, in writing to the probationary and tenured faculty in the department, after consultation with the probationary and tenured faculty of the department and prior to the date beginning the campus promotion process.
 A copy of the notification shall be placed in the WPAF.
 The chair shall apply this decision to all promotion candidates in that academic year.
-If the department chair makes an independent recommendation, s/he shall not participate in deliberations or attend meetings of the departmental peer review committee.
-If the chair does not make an independent recommendation, s/he may participate as a member of the department peer review committee.
+If the department chair makes an independent recommendation, they shall not participate in deliberations or attend meetings of the departmental peer review committee.
+If the chair does not make an independent recommendation, they may participate as a member of the department peer review committee.

 5. The department peer review committee and the department chair (if making independent recommendations) shall indicate their recommendations and the vote for the recommendations on the Promotion Form.
 The reasons for the recommendation shall be attached to the Promotion Form.